ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 ## Leveraging Community Efforts

-The IPFS community has been and remains an impressive, talented group of people who have astounded and impressed us with their work in the Rust space already.
-We have the aforementioned [rust-libp2p](https://github.com/libp2p/rust-libp2p), which is already used by the likes of Polkadot, Substrate, and Lighthouse.
+The IPFS community is a talented group of people with an impressive array of high quality work in the Rust space already.
+There's the aforementioned
+[rust-libp2p](https://github.com/libp2p/rust-libp2p), which is already used by the likes of Polkadot, Substrate, and Lighthouse.
 We have ferrismtg's [rust-ipfs-api](https://github.com/ferristseng/rust-ipfs-api) which is aleady doing wonders in